ismailhrifat/Google-Photos-Unlimited/README.md

 3. Tap on the Modules tab.
 4. Tap "Install from Storage" and select the downloaded zip.
 5. Reboot your device.
+6. Open Google Photos and verify that it shows "*This Pixel can back up unlimited photos & videos at no charge,*" or backup a new photo and verify that it shows "*This item doesn't take up space in your account storage.*"

 ## ⚠️ Important Notes & Disclaimers